Protest songs in the United States: 1960s: The civil rights movement, Vietnam war, and peace and revolution

 In Jamaica, the ravages of poverty and racism were not lost upon the youth movement there.
 The birth of reggae music addressed issues of all kinds, but it can be argued that Bob Marley had perhaps the most impact on a generation there, with songs addressing his views on nuclear proliferation, and slavery, in his famous "Redemption Song", recorded shortly before his premature death shortly afterward.
 The song urges listeners to "Emancipate yourself from mental slavery," because "none but ourselves can free our minds."

-The 1960s also saw a number of successful protest songs from the opposite end of the spectrum – the political right, which supported the war.
-Perhaps the most successful and famous of these was "The Ballad of the Green Berets" (1966) by Barry Sadler, then an active-duty staff sergeant in the United States Army Special Forces, which was one of the very few songs of the era to cast the military in a positive light and yet become a major hit.
+The 1960s also saw some successful counterprotest songs from the political right, which supported the war.
+Perhaps the most successful of these was "The Ballad of the Green Berets" (1966) by Barry Sadler, then an active-duty staff sergeant in the United States Army Special Forces, which was one of the very few songs of the era to cast the military in a positive light and yet become a major hit.
 Merle Haggard & the Strangers's "Okie from Muskogee" (1969), despite being strongly nationalistic, was listed in PopMatters's July 2007 list of the top 65 protest songs because it is, as the webzine puts it, in fact a protest against changing social mores, alternative lifestyles, and, well, protests ...
 In a time when protest songs filled the airwaves, it is ironic that Haggard scored his biggest hit protesting the rise of a discontented culture.

 The Youngbloods, best known for the song "Get Together", subsequently recorded "Hippie from Olema" in response to, and satirizing, Haggard.
 To prevent any ambiguity about who its intended target was, the song contained the line, "We still take in strangers if they're haggard".
 Chinga Chavin wrote the vulgar parody "Asshole from El Paso" in response to Haggard's song as well.

 Though originally and still largely Cuban, nueva trova became popular across Latin America, especially in Puerto Rico in the 1960s.
 The movements biggest stars included Puerto Ricans such as Roy Brown, Andrés Jiménez, Antonio Cabán Vale and the group Haciendo Punto en Otro Son.